Wireless Access Points (AP) may seem dated since most routers have built-in wireless, but an AP can be useful in many WiFi scenarios.

 The small round access point can be used single or in series with multiple units talking to each other.

 This gives them great expand-ability if needed.
-For example 2-3 can be started with and if more coverage is needed more simply bought.
+For example, 2-3 can be started with and more simply bought if more coverage is needed.

 Units can expand an existing WiFi signal or convert a wired signal.

-Home owners can benefit by using 1 to 3 units, while a business can benefit by using many more.
-Ubiquiti Networks Enterprise AP are often used in trailer parks and motels for a easy budget solution to enterprise WiFi.
+Homeowners can benefit by using 1 to 3 units, while a business can benefit by using many more.
+Ubiquiti Networks Enterprise AP are often used in hotels and motels for an easy budget solution to enterprise WiFi.

-For those who need the fast speed the new 802.11ac protocol can transfer at then this NETGEAR 802.11ac Access Point is worth a look.
+For those who need a fast and reliable wireless signal, the NETGEAR 802.11ac Access Point is worth a look.

 Wireless access points have evolved over the years to help manage a wireless environment in the easiest way possible.

-The wide range in which they can fit into a network make them an invaluable tool for a homeowner or business owner.
+The wide range in which they can fit into a network makes them an invaluable tool for a homeowner or business owner.

-Most homes will be fine with a low cost wireless-N unit while a larger home or small business will likely want the speed of a 802.11ac unit.
+Most homes will be fine with a low-cost unit, while a larger home or small business will likely want the speed of a WiF-5 802.11ac or WiF-6 802.11ax unit.